 Before we get to the symptoms you might experience if you quit caffeine, it's helpful to find out what it does to your body and why you might not feel great when you give it up.

-"Caffeine works primarily on our brain," says One Medical's Jessica Bushy, FNP.
+"Caffeine works primarily on our brain," says Jessica Bushy, NP.
 "It binds to something called adenosine receptors.
 By binding to these receptors, the adenosine in our brain can no longer bind or fit there.
 The natural effect adenosine typically has on our brain is that it makes us tired.
-However, since it's the caffeine that's now at that receptor site, it doesn't slow things down like adenosine would, but actually wakes things up.
+However, since it's the caffeine that's now at that receptor site, it doesn't slow things down like adenosine would but actually wakes things up.
 The body can get used to or adapt to caffeine being present at these receptors.
 When withdrawn quickly, adenosine rushes back in to bind to the receptors and causes the opposite effect of what the caffeine was doing."

 Photo:Betsie van der Meer/Getty Images